footworkjs/footwork/README.md

 1. **Expressive and semantic**

     Footwork makes use of a formalized viewModel construct along with built-in namespace, CQRS, and more.
-This makes working with your components and viewModels easy.
+This makes working with your applications pieces easy while providing for proper separation of concerns.
 Integrated component support is from knockout 3.2+ which allows for the creation and use of fully modular custom elements.
 Why wait for browsers to support components...use them today!

 2. **Low boilerplate**